tgsoverly/apply/README.md

 ### Emails

-Optionally, when and application is created it will send an email to a list of people.
+Optionally, when an application is created it will send an email to a list of people.
 You just have to configure the `lib/email/config.json`